 There are many wine regions in California – which are all great to explore.

-However, I constantly return to Napa, and the surrounding areas every few years, because of the towns which are here.
+However, I constantly return to Napa Valley, and the surrounding areas every few years, because of the towns which are here.
 Plus – there are endless rolling hills, scenery galore and grapes to take photos with!

 How long should you visit San Francisco’s Wine County? – 1 full day, 1-2 nights

-Don’t Miss: Santa Rosa, Sonoma, Napa, Heraldsburg, Calistoga, Bodega Bay, Castello Di Amorosa.
+Don’t Miss: Santa Rosa, Sonoma, Napa, Healdsburg, Calistoga, Castello Di Amorosa, The Giant Chair

 Has this made you want to head up to California?

-An editor’s note here, if you want to go higher than wine country – Redwood National Park, Fort Bragg and the Oregon coast are amazing destinations too, which is why I am hitting them in September as well.
-It just doesn’t get more scenic than the Pacific coast.
+An editor’s note here, if you want to go higher than wine country – Redwood National Park, Fort Bragg and the Oregon coast are amazing destinations too.
+So keep on climbing if you can.

-I truly hope this helps you plan your own California roadtrip – and where you decide to visit, even if just to drive through it, or have a light snack.
-And don’t forget, if you are heading over soon, be sure to join my US Travel group to get even more hands on advice about visiting the United States.
+I truly hope this helps you plan your own California roadtrip – and where you decide to visit, even if just to drive through it.
+And don’t forget, if you are heading over soon, be sure to join my US & Canada Travel group to get even more hands on advice about visiting the United States.